eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 Woah!
 Impressive.
 This marks the end of Phase 0.
 Hopefully you have learned a lot from doing the project till now.

-The learning doesn't stop here as in the next phase though, as we’ll start building eXpServer in the next phase.
+The learning doesn't stop here though as in the next phase, as we’ll start building eXpServer in the next phase.
 Phase 0 laid the foundation as to what is about to come next.
 Read more about Phase 1 [here](/roadmap/phase-1/).